TIBCOSoftware/snappydata/README.md

 #### Step 5 - Create and Query Stream Table Declaratively

 Ideally, we would like you to try this example using live twitter stream.
-For that, you would have to generate authorization keys and secrets on [twitter apps](https://apps.twitter.com/) and update SNAPPY_HOME/quickstart/scripts/create_and_start_twitter_streaming.sql with the keys and secrets.
 Alternatively, you can use use file stream scripts that simulate twitter stream by copying pre-loaded tweets in a tmp folder.

 ##### Steps to work with live Twitter stream

-Create a live twitter stream then start the streaming context.
-After starting the streaming context, you can query the current batch of stream using SQL.
+You would have to generate authorization keys and secrets on [twitter apps](https://apps.twitter.com/) and update SNAPPY_HOME/quickstart/scripts/create_and_start_twitter_streaming.sql with the keys and secrets.
 ```sql
 --- Run the create and start script that has keys and secrets to fetch live twitter stream
 --- Note: Currently, we do not encrypt the keys.